FranciscoFlorezRevuelta/EI/docs/IoT.md

 ## Moodle test

-* The moodle test will be developed during practice sessions on **Wednesday 17 April at 4.30pm CET**, jointly to the module on Intelligent Environments.
+* The moodle test will be developed during practice sessions on **Wednesday, 16 April 2025 at 4.30pm CEST**, jointly to the module on Intelligent Environments.
 * The questions will be based on this webpage and all the mandatory readings proposed.